 Now, let’s go through the process of finding your niche.

-Make a List of Things You Are Good At
+List All The Things You Are Good At

 To start with a niche you do not have to be a Ph.D. in this subject.
 It is something you know better than an average person and you are willing to learn about it more as you work.

 In general, if you’ve read two or three specialized books on the subject, you know more than the majority of people about it and know how to hook your reader.

 Make a list of things you know about.
 It can be something like: